 7 Hilarious Talent Show Ideas

-Need Some Hilarious Talent Show Act Ideas?
-You've Found Them!
+Searching for Hilarious Talent Show Act Ideas?

 While "serious" talent acts such as singing a dramatic ballad or playing in a classical string quartet are admirable and impressive, it is those light-hearted, hilarious acts that make a talent show memorable and often win the prizes.
 Whether you win or not, the acts listed here are fun to put on.
 Also, most of them require more than one person, which allows you and your friends to create some hilarious memories together—not to mention some hilarious photos for the yearbook or Facebook.